top of page

 Don’t Share Your Dreams

-The first rule of having hope and following your dreams is to never tell anyone about your dreams.
-Sure, when we are sharing our hope for our live direction with people, we can tell them what our general direction is, but our most desired things can be quite fragile ambitions and the slightest doubt to their possibility may cause them to shatter and it is best to keep these fragile things to ourselves.
+The first rule of having hope and following your dreams is to be very careful who you tell about your dreams.
+Sure, when we are sharing our hope for our life direction with people, we can tell them what our general direction is, but our most desired things can be quite fragile ambitions, and the slightest doubt about their possibility may cause them to shatter.
+Because of their fragility, it is best to keep these fragile things to ourselves.
 We want to believe that the worst of people are in our past, and now that we’re healing, we can see the signs of people with malicious intent and keep them out of our sphere of influence, but that just isn’t true.
-People reveal their true selves over time, and even after you understand a person’s true nature, we are all subject to change sometimes.
-Not all people with negative, dream-shattering behavior know they have these evil superpowers and do it on purpose so it can be tough to judge who is ultimately a safe person to share your daydreams with.
+People reveal their true selves over time, and even after you understand a person’s true nature, we are all subject to change.
+Not all people with negative, dream-shattering behavior know they have these evil superpowers and do it on purpose, so it can be tough to judge who is ultimately a safe person to share your daydreams with.

-People let themselves be ruled by jealously and will accuse those people they are jealous of as having malicious intent so they can convince themselves that the person they’re jealous of, their victim, deserve mistreatment.
-Sure, this isn’t true of all people, but it is true of any who cannot listen to the needs of others without interjecting reasons why their needs are more important, and they can’t congratulate people on their accomplishments without pointing out their flaws.
+People let themselves be ruled by jealousy and will accuse those people they are jealous of as having malicious intent, so they can convince themselves that the person they’re jealous of, their victim, deserves mistreatment.
+This is not an absolute truth, but we have to be wary of people who do not account for the needs of others or are unable to simply congratulate people on their good news.
 The largest sign I have found of a jealous person is that they talk about everyone behind their back to everyone else, and they are never the perpetrator of bad relations.
 If possible, it’s probably best not to let jealous people into your sphere because they hate people with dreams who dare to try to outshine them.
 They would rather be the lord of nothing and surround themselves with people who feel like they are nothing than try to latch on to their own dream and support others who have one too.

-Jealous people are just terrified that they will fail at something, be criticized, or not be good at something the first time they try it.
+Jealous people are just terrified that they will fail at something, be criticized, or not be good at things the first time they try them.
 It’s not the fear that makes them detrimental to the dreams of others, but the mentality, conscious or not, that they need to hold everyone else back, so they don’t look like they are scared, unambitious people.
-The most common demonstration of this is the narcissistic trait of belittling and talking down any positive thing their victims try to do (i.e losing weight, finishing a degree, taking a good job offer, learning a new skill.) but remember that a narcissistic trait a person with NPD does not make so you will run into people with this habit who do not act like the person with (probable) NPD you are accustomed to and that is why you must be on guard of your dreams with everyone.
+The most common demonstration of this is the narcissistic trait of belittling and talking down any positive thing their victims try to do (i.e losing weight, finishing a degree, taking a good job offer, learning a new skill.) but just because someone has some narcissistic traits does not mean that they have NPD, and we cannot expect everyone who may not have our best interest in mind to act the same way as someone we have encountered in the past.

 Every Small Step in the right direction is a step forward

 Something that has helped me with taking the first step on a big goal is to break things down into really small steps.
 My best example to demonstrate this idea is this blog.
 At first, I just wanted to publish my writing online so that I could get a job in writing.
-While I still haven’t accomplished getting a paying job in writing, I have built up this website to have meaning.
-I like to joke that I’m building a castle on a pile of poop because being able to share my experience and things I’ve learned with others suffering from some of the same stuff has enabled me to build to something great out of experiences that were terrible.
+I like to joke that I’m building a castle on a pile of poop because being able to share my experience and things I’ve learned with others suffering from some of the same stuff has enabled me to build something great out of experiences that were terrible.
 We don’t always know what our endeavors will become when we are first starting out, but every step that we take towards building something is another brick in place.

 Having a planner of some kind can be invaluable to plan out your life.
-It is also especially important to note that often living with a mental illness makes for less for energy available to us throughout the day.
-Using a planner can be a useful way to make sure that you are getting the things you need to done without over loading yourself so that you burn out and go through a long period of time not able to do anything.
+It is also especially important to note that often living with a mental illness makes for less energy available to us throughout the day.
+Using a planner can be a useful way to make sure that you are getting the things you need to be done without overloading yourself so that you burn out and go through a long period of time not able to do anything.

 Vision boards or a form of a “don’t panic” poster can be a great assistant in staying on track.
-In the past I made a “don’t panic” poster with words of encouragement, minor goals, and a few major goals and I hung it in a spot where I would see when I woke up every morning.
-Over time things would get crossed out, and I would make a new poster with more goals and new motivational messages.
-If you are following my first advice and trying to keep your dreams to yourself, then hide it in something only you see every day.
+In the past, I made a “don’t panic” poster with words of encouragement, minor goals, and a few major goals, and I hung it in a spot where I would see it when I woke up every morning.
+Over time, things would get crossed out, and I would make a new poster with more goals and new motivational messages.
+If you are following my first advice and trying to keep your dreams to yourself, then hide them in something only you see every day.
 Or maybe use pictures so only you know what it means.

 Never Say Never

 Never call something a failure or impossible until you have tried and are out of options.
-Too many times we just give up on something we want because it sounds like something we can’t do, or we quit at the first hiccup on the road.
-Nothing worth it is ever easy, and if you give up on everything just because you don’t think you can then you will never get anywhere.
-I think that a lot of times when we talk down to ourselves this way we are mimicking the voices of people from our past who told us this, and those people were likely jealous of us in some way.
+Too many times, we just give up on something we want because it sounds like something we can’t do, or we quit at the first hiccup on the road.
+Nothing worth it is ever easy, and if you give up on everything just because you don’t think you can, then you will never get anywhere.
+Many times when we talk down to ourselves, we are mimicking the voices of people from our past who told us those things, and those people were likely jealous of us in some way.
 Even though we may not remember exactly who it was that killed our self-confidence, we can still recognize these negative voices for what they are and tell them to shut up.
-You can’t always control who you are in the room with, but you can control who gets to live rent free in your head even if it does take a long time and a lot of work to kick them out.
+You can’t always control who you are in the room with, but you can control who gets to live rent-free in your head, even if it does take a long time and a lot of work to kick them out.

 Celebrate Your Wins

-Celebrate all of your small wins even you only celebrate with a bathroom facial, a coffee from Starbucks, or a few hours of your favorite video games.
-Often, we were denied the ability of satisfying our own needs without being guilted or shamed so it is very important to start celebrating yourself and what you do now to help with feeling your accomplishments, not just finishing something and moving onto the next problem.
+Celebrate all of your small wins, even if you only celebrate with a bathroom facial, a coffee from Starbucks, or a few hours of your favorite video games.
+Often, we were denied the ability of satisfying our own needs without being guilted or shamed, so it is very important to start celebrating yourself and what you do now to help feeling proud of your accomplishments, not just finishing something and moving on to the next problem.

-Over time celebrating our accomplishments will retrain our brain to be excited for new challenges, to feel good about ourselves, and to feel like we do deserve good things (Guthridge, 2019).
+Over time, celebrating our accomplishments will retrain our brains to be excited for new challenges, feel good about ourselves, and feel like we deserve good things (Guthridge, 2019).

 In Conclusion

 The future can be scary, but it doesn’t have to look bleak.
 The difference between a bleak future and a happy one can often be defined by the goals that you are working towards.
-Many of us are coming from situation where we haven’t been fully prepared for succeding as an adult, and people in our lives have done everything they could to make sure that we never succeed.
+Many of us are coming from a situation where we haven’t been fully prepared to succeed as adults, and people in our lives have done everything they could to make sure that we never succeed.
 In a way, having a happy life is the ultimate revenge on our abusers, and it is the ultimate goal of healing.

 Dare to dream.
 Dare to make plans.
 Dare to follow through.